hannah-o-rourke/grant-evaluation/README.md

 Something we agree we need to be aware of:
 Being aware of our own bias: There was a suggestion that we need to be aware of our own biases throughout this process.

-**File descriptions:**

-justification.txt

-variables.csv: Table of project IDs, names, and variables.
-Currently just the messy 'R1' variables from original spreadsheet.

-value_functions.py: file of potential value functions.
-Currently just contains greens_equally(), which only cares about the 'R1_Group' variable, and assigns value 1 to each 'green' project.

-allocate.py: Calls a value function from value_functions and splits the £3m according to the scores.

-allocation.csv: Table of the money allocated to each project.